3M Earplugs Are Causing Our Military Irreversible Hearing Damage

-If you have used 3M brand dual-ended Combat Arms earplugs, you may be eligible to receive compensation for related medical bills due to temporary or permanent hearing loss, tinnitus (ringing of the ears) and more.
-Contact us immediately for a FREE consultation with the Parrish Law Firm.
+If you have used 3M brand dual-ended Combat Arms earplugs, you may be eligible to receive compensation for related medical bills due to temporary or permanent hearing loss, tinnitus (ringing of the ears), and more.
+Contact us immediately for a FREE consultation with the Parrish Law Firm, PLLC

-Currently there are hundreds of military veterans filing lawsuits against 3M for partial or permanent auditory damage.
-Minnesota-based 3M knowingly sold their Combat Arms earplugs to the United States government though they were not up to military standards.
+Currently, there are hundreds of military veterans filing lawsuits against 3M for partial or permanent auditory damage.
+Minnesota-based 3M knowingly sold their Combat Arms earplugs to the United States government, though they were not up to military standards.
 The manufacturer also failed to warn users of the defect in these earplugs.
 Documents regarding 3M’s Combat Arms earplugs, which became standard issue earplugs for the American military, have found that employees of the manufacturer were aware of the defect in the earplugs as early as 2000.
-As of 2017, tinnitus (ringing of the ears) and hearing loss are the top two military service-based disabilities for which veterans are receiving compensation.

-If you or a loved one has been affected by 3M’s failure to disclose their product’s flaws, contact us immediately at (571) 229 – 1800 or contact Parrish Law Firm.
+If you or a loved one has been affected by 3M’s failure to disclose their product’s flaws, contact us immediately.

-Though 3M’s Combat Arms earplugs have been discontinued, they were sold to the United States government until 2015, which means there could still be many American soldiers using these earplugs.
-In order to protect your loved ones, we recommend spreading this information to military friends, families and veterans.
+3M’s Combat Arms earplugs have been discontinued.
+However, they were sold to the United States government until 2015, which means there could still be many American soldiers using these earplugs.
+To protect your loved ones, we recommend spreading this information to military friends, families, and veterans.

 “3M essentially manipulated test results to make their Combat Arms earplugs seem safe for use when in fact they were far from safe.
 This resulted in 3M unfairly and unethically causing heroes that served our military potentially irreversible hearing loss.” – James Parrish, Esquire, the Parrish Law Firm, PLLC